 |Both a major outage and mobile app crashes have been reported.|

 |We awarded a bonus star for access to paper trading.|

 To learn how our star ratings are calculated, read the methodology at the bottom of the page.

 E-Trade’s low commissions and extensive educational resources make it a great choice for:

 - Active traders.
-Like many of its competitors, E-Trade reduced its trading commissions to $0, making it an excellent choice for day and short-term traders and those who periodically rebalance their portfolio.
+With $0 commission on stocks and ETFs, this is an excellent choice for day and short-term traders and those who periodically rebalance their portfolio.